Caught In Historic Blizzard, NY Mom, Kids Find Overnight Refuge At Target Store (Photos)

-Jessica Sypniewski was a mom on a mission: to find some place, any place, where she and her boyfriend, along with their 11-year-old daughter and 7-year-old son, could take refuge from the blinding snow and howling winds of a historic, deadly blizzard that had barreled down on the region just days before Christmas.
+Jessica Sypniewski was a mom on a mission: to find some place, any place, where she and her boyfriend, along with their 11-year-old daughter and 7-year-old son, could take refuge from the blinding snow and howling winds of a historic, deadly blizzard that had barreled down in western New York just before Christmas, and lasting days.

 The 33-year-old Erie County resident, of West Seneca, told Daily Voice the family had set out Friday morning, Dec.
 23, to pick up a relative on the other side of town.
 On the way back, however, they found themselves caught in one of the worst winter storms the region has seen in decades.